https://invisible-island.net/ncurses/man/

 X/Open Curses notes:

-of the terminal might not match the actual state of the
+the terminal might not match the actual state of the terminal.

-terminal.
-An application should touch and refresh the window
+An application should touch and refresh the window before

-Both ncurses and SVr4 curses implement mvcur using the SCREEN data
+Both ncurses and SVr4 curses implement mvcur using the SCREEN object

 allocated in either initscr(3x) or newterm(3x).
 X/Open Curses states